it-dept-cis/Essential-Guide-to-Election-Security/docs/source/README.rst

 Who should use this Guide?
 ----------------------------

-This Guide helps election officials and their staffs understand their organization's cybersecurity readiness and take steps to improve.
+This Guide helps election officials and their staffs understand their organizational cybersecurity readiness and take steps to improve.
 It is for jurisdictions of all of sizes and types, though which best practices apply to you will depend on several factors, including, but not limited to:

 * The type of jurisdiction (state vs. county vs. municipality),
 * The structure of election administration in a given state (top-down vs. bottom-up),